alexdotrud/floristry_school_project/README.md

 On the Home and Gallery pages, I was using Bootstrap Grid, so containers content were aligned more on the right.
 I rewrites margins and padding rules for the rows and divs and set it to 0.

 For the courses card was used container, but on screen size 1200 it is showing 2 card on one row, and 1 on another.
+Navigation on Gallery page for Courses and Contact were not functionoing- needed to add index.html to the link as well.

 ### Unfixed Bugs